 The accounting industry is about to transform.
 The use of machine learning and RPA are replacing the traditional system for doing accounts.

-This has created an opportunity where businesses can be more efficient with their time, while also improving data integrity by automating repetitive tasks that take place at specific points throughout each month or quarter, now done on daily bases.
+This has created an opportunity where businesses can be more efficient with their time, while also improving data integrity by automating repetitive tasks that take place at specific points throughout each month or quarter, now done on a daily basis.

 This new approach (continuous accountant ship) will save you money in payroll costs and allow your staff members some much-needed free moments.
 Therefore, they can focus when it matters most: rendering judgment calls regarding financial statement accuracy based on real-time metrics.